simplycubed/gitops-env/README.md

 # gitops-env

-An example repo used to test the gitops-update GitHub Action
+An example application config repo used to test the gitops-update GitHub Action